paulmadore/epoch-time-widget/README.md

 # epoch-time-widget
-My first attempt at a GTK application
+My first attempt at a GTK application.

+To run:

+python3 src/main.py